tetherless-world/whyis/docs/views.md

 The URL naming scheme for your knowledge graph is up to you.
 You can organize nodes by their source, by topic, or just have an infinitely flat space.

+We have pre-configured two importer namespaces in Satoru by default, DOI and DBpedia.
+These can be removed or added to, but it makes it easy to quickly build example applications by having their knowledge loaded automatically.
+DOI is an identifier system for academic papers, and DBpedia is a structured data representation of Wikipedia.
+Both serve Linked Data when it is asked for using content negotiation.

 ## Every node has a Type

 When you visit a URL in Satoru, you will almost never get a 404.